Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 } // namespace oneflow
 ```

-Analysis of the above codes:

-* `oneflow/core/framework/framework.h` contains all the controllers we need to create an op.

-* Almost all the APIs related to user op are in the namespace `oneflow::user_op`, so we use the namespace `oneflow` to simplify the type name.

-* The macro `REGISTER_USER_OP` is used to register the op and accepts `myrelu` as `op_type_name`.

-* After registering with `REGISTER_USER_OP`, it actually returns an `OpRegistry` class (path: `oneflow\coreframework\user_op_registry.h`) which can be called to complete the setting of a custom op:

-  1. `Input("in") ` means that it has an input named "in".
-  2. `Output("out")` means that it has an output named "out".
-  3. `SetTensorDescInferFn` is used to set the shape and data type of the inferring function which describe the relationship between the input of this operator and shape and type of the output of this operator.
-In the above code, the shape and data type of the output is consistent with input.
+It does exactly the same thing as [Extending Op with Python](./python_kernel_op.md) that is registers an Op named `myrelu` with `REGISTER_USER_OP` and sets both input output then derives the shape and data type of the output from the input.

 ### Implementation and Registration of CPU Kernel